BasPieren/meesterproef-1819/README.md

 - Self-Actualization
 - Community

-After that the UX studetens presented their wireframes.
+After that the UX students presented their wireframes.
 Harry was very happy with the progress so far and would provide us with people so we could test the wireframes in week 2.

 We, the team of web dev students, said that we would start setting up the project the following day.